Task Type: Screen Recording

 Screen recording in Recollective makes use of a built-in capability of modern web browsers to capture a screen, not unlike a browser's ability to connect with the computer's webcam.

 Not all browsers support screen sharing but support is increasing.
-Three major browsers are currently available on all platforms which do offer support:
+Four major desktop browsers are currently available on all platforms which do offer support:

 Task Setup